johncf/editor-design/README.md

 ### Syntax highlighting

-- State: Something regarding the state of the parser
+- State: The state of the parser
 - Data: Highlight group

 This part is very open ended and really depends on the type of parser used.